syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 ## Calendar types

-The `Calendar` control supports nine different calendar types, such as Gregorian, Julian, Hebrew, etc. You can change the calendar type by using [CalendarIdentifier](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_CalendarIdentifier) proprety.
+The `Calendar` control supports nine different calendar types, such as Gregorian, Julian, Hebrew, etc. You can change the calendar type by using [CalendarIdentifier](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_CalendarIdentifier) property.
 The default value of `CalendarIdentifier` property is `GregorianCalendar`.

 {% tabs %}
 {% highlight xaml %}